amandabee/CUNY-data-skills/_posts/2015-02-03-goodquestions.md

 All I know is that you're using Slidedeck.
 Or Fusion Tables.
 I don't know what you've tried, I don't know what happens when you try it, I don't know what you thought was going to happen.
 I don't know what "glitch" I should be looking for.
 So I don't know enough to help you.
 A good question will include all of this:

 *   What steps will reproduce the problem?
+*   If you're working with code or data, I probably need to see your data to reproduce the problem!
+Put your code or data into a [gist](http://gist.github.com) or [pastebin](http://paste.debian.net/) and include a link with your question.
 *   What is the expected output?
 *   What do you see instead?
 *   What version of the software are you using?
 *   If you're working with something online, like a WordPress Plugin, you also want to try it in at least two browsers and include the name and version of the browsers you've tried it in.
 *   For software that's installed on your computer, like MS Word and Photoshop, be sure to include your operating system. (not just “Mac” but Mac OSX Jaguar)

 Walk me through it, step by step.
 You're aiming for something like this: